ARCTraining/hpc2-software/book/course/theory.md

 * executable installer
 * package file install
 * archive with instructions of how to extract and install and run.
-* Source archives with build instructions and scripts.
+* source archives with build instructions and scripts.

 ```{Note}
 It's possible to have an executable program or script that can be run directly without installation.
 ```

-Executable installers, may not include dependancies (other files required to run), these could be provided by default by the Operating System or may require installing seperatly.
+Executable installers, may not include dependencies (other files required to run); these could be provided by default by the Operating System or may require installing separately.

 ### Package Managers